The Cunana Muñecas

 She Who Gathers & The Hunter

-Among the Emberá the woman is the provider and the man is survival — she carries the basket that feeds the house, he carries the bow that keeps the village safe.
-Keep the pair together, or take the one that calls to you.
+Among the Emberá the woman is the provider and the man is survival.
+She carries the basket that feeds the house; he carries the bow that keeps the village safe.
+She Who Gathers has already found her home.
+The Hunter stands alone now, and he can be yours.

 ♀ Female · The Provider